iPad 6 Wi-Fi Front Panel Assembly Replacement

 Step 6

-- Once the screen feels warm to the touch, grab your suction handle and stick it right on the left edge of the screen, as close to the edge as you can get.
+- When the screen feels nice and warm to the touch, grab your suction handle and stick it onto the left edge of the screen, right up close to the border.

-- Slide an opening pick into the gap between the digitizer and the frame to help separate them.
+- Slide an opening pick into that gap you just created between the digitizer and the frame.

 Tools Used